 This is the very reason why, at Latte Love Brew, we love coffee scales – precision and consistency.
 The use of coffee scales will let you know how many grams of coffee, how many grams of water by weight for all coffee beans and all brewing methods and record the exact brewing time.

 This precision factor will help you to create a repeatable process for the various coffee drinks that you are brewing.

 This is what will lead to you getting exactly the same tasting coffee every single time.

 Frequently Asked Questions About Coffee Weighing Scales

 What Kind Of Scale Do You Need For Coffee?

 The best kind of scale that you should use for coffee brewing is the kind of scale that is designed for the purpose of brewing coffee.
-It should have an accuracy of at least 0.1 grams and gives precise measurements.
-A digital display is best as they are easy to read and look for a coffee scale that has a timer to help you get accurate brew times.
+It should have an accuracy of at least 0.1 grams and give precise measurements.
+A digital display is best as they are easy to read.
+Look for a coffee scale that has a timer to help you get accurate brew times.

 Are Coffee Scales Worth It?

 a coffee scale is most certainly worth it.
 I consider a coffee scale to be one of the most undervalued and underrated tools to help you make great coffee every single time.
 With a coffee scale you will be accurate and precise coffee to water ratios and precision brew times.

 You will most likely not have the degree of accuracy that you need for making an excellent cup of coffee.
 You will also be missing the important and much appreciated built-in timer for timing your brew.
 You can temporarily use a food scale if you have lost your coffee scale, or if it is broken.